CrowsOfWar/AvatarMod-Docs/classes/avatar-entity.rst

 Many `abilities <ability.html>`_ create an entity as part of the move; for example, the fireball ability creates a fireball entity that's manipulated by the bender.
 All entities from abilities derive from the :code:`AvatarEntity` class.
 Keep in mind AvatarEntity is *only* for ability related entities; mobs extend from other classes like :code:`EntityAnimal`.

 AvatarEntities all have an owner, which refers to who created the entity (using bending).
-Under normal conditions, the owner should always be set.
+Under normal conditions, the owner should always be set (though don't count on this).
 They also sometimes have a *controller*, which refers to who currently controls the movement of the entity.
 Sometimes nobody is manipulating the entity's movement, so the controller may not be set.

 Nullability
 -----------

-Keep in mind that although the owner or controller of an AvatarEntity might be set, they may not be logged in right now so an attempt to get the entity instance will return null.
+Keep in mind that although the owner or controller of an AvatarEntity might be set, they may not be logged in, so an attempt to get the entity instance can return null.

 Vectors
 -------